junipertcy/RegRank/README.rst

 Data sets
 ---------

-We have a companion repo——`rSpringRank-data <https://github.com/junipertcy/rSpringRank-data>`_——for data sets used in the paper.
+We have a companion repo—`rSpringRank-data <https://github.com/junipertcy/rSpringRank-data>`_—for data sets used in the paper.
 Which are:

 * `PhD_exchange <https://github.com/junipertcy/rSpringRank-data/tree/main/PhD_exchange>`_
 * `Parakeet <https://github.com/junipertcy/rSpringRank-data/tree/main/parakeet>`_